Published on Feb 15, 2015

 - First of all, right click on the folder which has the missing items & go to the folder properties as shown in the figure below:

 - Go to the Folder properties, click on the Empty to delete all the cache.
-This procedure might take time, but wait wait till it gets empty.
+This procedure might take time, but wait till it gets empty.
 Also, you would not be able to do any other task during this procedure.

 - As you return back to the folder, you will see the folder is empty.
 This is generic as all the local cache was deleted.
 After that, the mail client will automatically reload the entire items from Exchange items.
-This procedure is also the time taking one, so wait this process gets over.
+This procedure is also the time taking, so wait this process gets over.

 Now, to reset the cache related with Complete Exchange account, do the following: